medalilou/2_Project/README.md

 - Data Engineers require more specialized technical skills (AWS, Azure, Spark) compared to Data Analysts and Data Scientists who are expected to be proficient in more general data management and analysis tools (Excel, Power BI).
 - Python is a versatile skill, highly demanded across all three roles, but most prominently for Data Scientists (62%) and Data Engineers (53%).

-## How are in-demand skills trending for Data Analysts?
+## 2.How are in-demand skills trending for Data Analysts?
 To find how skills are trending in 2023 for Data Analysts, I filtered data analyst positions and grouped the skills by the month of the job postings.
 This got me the top 5 skills of data analysts by month, showing how popular skills were throughout 2023.
 View my notebook with detailed steps here: [3_Skills_Trend.ipynb](3_Skills_Trend.ipynb)